Sumo Squat Floor Touch

 Sumo Squat Floor Touch Benefits

-• Increases hip mobility and flexibility
+• Builds hip mobility and adductor flexibility

 Sumo Squat Floor Touch Muscles Worked